jdcloudcom/en/CLI/Installation.md

 ### Windows Installation ###

-JD Cloud CLI is running on Windows relying on Git 2.9.
-0 and above version.
+JD Cloud CLI relys on Git 2.9.
+0 and above version for running on Windows.
 It is recommended to use the latest version.
-The download address is: https://git-scm.com/download/win
+The download address is https://git-scm.com/download/win

-Note: When installed, the analog terminal option selects the **Use MinTTY (the default terminal of MSYS2)**.
+Note: Select the **Use MinTTY (the default terminal of MSYS2)** for the analog terminal option in installation.